Aman035/solidity-learnings/3-lottery/README.md

   - Arrange
   - Act
   - Asset
-- [Foundry Cheatcodes](https://book.getfoundry.sh/cheatcodes/) can be very useful for tests and help to test various conditions
+- [Foundry Cheatcodes](https://book.getfoundry.sh/cheatcodes/) can be very useful for tests and help to test various conditions as depicted in test files.

+#### Deploy Scripts Overview

+- Raffle Contract deployed using HelperConfig for defining config for diff chains
+- For local testing Mock VRFCoordinatorV2 needs to be deployed
+- For using VRFCoordinatorV2 in Raffle Contract
+  1. A subscription should be created.
+  2. Subscription should be funded using LINK Token - for local one needs to deploy a mock LINK Token
+  3. Raffle Contract should be added as a consumer to VRFCoordinatorV2